Boosting PHP performance: mastering OPcache optimization with Blackfire

 Here are some resources if you wish to go even further:

-Let’s continue the conversation on Dev.to, Slack, Reddit, or our new community portal.
+Let’s continue the conversation on Dev.to, Discord, Reddit, or our new community portal.
 Let us know your OPcache configuration and strategy, and you are fine-tuning your application to go the extra mile in performance optimization.

 To better observability and beyond!